 Las Vegas, Nevada: the sparkling lights, the glitz, the glamour… and of course the never-ending list of casinos.
 Although I don’t mind a good game of Blackjack every now and then, my vacation highlights are always focused on exploring a new city rather than the inside of a casino.
-Contrary to popular belief, there are SO many things to do in Sin City that don’t surround slot machines and Russian roulette.
-Here are 10 exciting things to do around Las Vegas that aren’t gambling!
+Contrary to popular belief, there are SO many things to do in Las Vegas during COVID that don’t surround slot machines and Russian roulette.
+Here are 10 exciting things to do in Las Vegas during COVID that aren’t gambling!

 1. Visit the Stratosphere